ErikCumps/spwproject/src/SL/README.md

 NOTE
 ----

-the following files are generated from blst defintion files in the gen directory:
+the following files are generated from blst definition files in the gen directory:

 * include\SL\init_ids.h
 * include\SL\message_ids.h